 - Ethics of Practice as a Sales Agent or Broker

 So, since we can’t really expect to learn some nice up-to-date and performance-based marketing and sales knowledge, the criteria to find the best online real estate courses will need to be slightly different compared to other articles of mine.

-So, which criteria can you take into consideration if it’s not something related to improving your marketing key performance indicators ?
+So, which criteria can you consider if it’s not related to improving your marketing key performance indicators?

-These will be more in the realm of flexible terms, support and money-back guarantees of the course providers.
+These will be more in the context of the course providers’ flexible terms, support, and money-back guarantees.

 With this in mind, these are the criteria you may want to take into consideration:

 - Some sort of money-back guarantee should you not pass the pre-license exam